-Soybean (soy seed) (Glycine max) is an edible legume belonging to the Fabaceae family.
-The seed contains 20% oil and approximately 35-40% proteins, of which at least 33-38 IgE- reactive proteins have been suggested as allergens.
-Among those, 8 allergens are officially registered on the World Health Organisation/International Union of Immunological Societies (WHO/IUIS) Allergen Nomenclature Subcommittee (Appendix table 1).
-The clinical relevance of different soya allergens can vary depending on the allergic individual but certain proteins such as Gly m 4, 5, 6 and 8 have been demonstrated as good markers for predicting clinical relevance (Kattan & Sampson.
+Soybean (soy seed or soya bean) (Glycine max) is an edible legume belonging to the Fabaceae family.
+The seed contains 20% oil and approximately 35-40% proteins, among which at least 33-38 IgE-reactive proteins have been suggested as allergens.
+Of these allergens, currently 8 are officially registered on the World Health Organisation/International Union of Immunological Societies (WHO/IUIS) Allergen Nomenclature Subcommittee (Appendix table 1).
+The clinical relevance of different soya allergens can vary, depending on the allergic individual, but certain proteins such as Gly m 4, 5, 6 and 8 have been demonstrated as good markers for predicting clinical relevance (Kattan & Sampson.
 2015).
-In addition, the papain protease protein, Gly m Bd 30k, is thought to be an immunodominant and clinically relevant allergen despite it being estimated to only make up 1% of total soybean seed protein (Wilson 2008; Jeong et al. 2013; Tsai et al. 2017).
+In addition, the papain protease protein, Gly m Bd 30k, is thought to be an immunodominant and clinically relevant allergen despite it being estimated to make up only 1% of total soybean seed protein (Wilson 2008; Jeong et al. 2013; Tsai et al. 2017).